mds-python/mds-python.github.io/04 More on Variables/7 String operations.md

+---
+parent: More on Variables
+grand_parent: Programming for Modelling and Data Analysis
+nav_order:  7
+---

 # String operations

 Strings are special kinds of sequences designed to hold strings.
 Therefore, they have a number of methods that allow you to perform useful operations on these strings.
 Their detailed description can be found in the Python documentation.
 Below is an overview of some of the most useful operations and methods for text strings: